ezraroi/Human-AI-Collab/iron-man-mentality.md

     Clarifies what AI may scaffold vs. what must remain internal.
 - **[Cognitive Offloading](cognitive-offloading.md)** — *Distinguishes From*
     Offloading is permitted only when symbolic processing stays within the human.

+**Notes:** The stance that maintains authorship, prevents PSB, and protects relational ontology.